 In 2019, the Centre for Health Data Science opened as a centre of excellence.
-The centre brings together the people and expertise from academics with clinical colleagues, patients and industry to establish a vibrant, multidisciplinary research environment to address the health and social care challenges of our local community, and population health nationally and internationally.
-The Centre proved invaluable during the pandemic, supporting the response via predictive analytics of future bed occupancy.
+The centre brings together the people and expertise from academics with clinical colleagues, patients and industry to establish a vibrant, multidisciplinary research environment to address the heath challenges of our local community, and population health nationally and internationally.